HankFailsAtThings/ObjectClicker/README.md

 # ObjectClicker
-Simple user interface to count objects with Segment Anything as a first pass
+Simple user interface to count objects with Segment Anything.
+Meant as a first pass for anyone with messy data.
+Allows easy bootstrapping of object classification data to be used in future models

 Example use Case 1: Cell Annotation
 Getting cell counts on irregualr images